BLVCHO/BLVCHO/README.md

-- 👋 Hi, I’m @BLVCHO
+- 👋 Hi, I’m @GNANDWA
-- 👀 I’m interested in web and software design
+- 👀 I’m interested in software and design and development
-- 🌱 I’m currently learning coding basics in HTML,CSS,PHP,Laravel,JAVASCRIPT,Nord Js,Python,React
+- 🌱 I’m currently learning coding basics in HTML,CSS,JAVASCRIPT,PYTHON,SQL,MONGODB & DART WITH FLUTTER
-- 💞️ I’m looking to collaborate on projects that willa add on my knowledge and experience in Coding
+- 💞️ I’m looking to collaborate on projects that will add on my knowledge and experience in Coding
 - 📫 How to reach me:Email:gerald803nandwa@gmail.com

 <!---